Part 3 in a Series on Procurement in the Security Industry

 9. How do you manage communication?

 This final question doesn’t occur to many people to ask in the moment, but it’s vital to have an idea of your candidate agency’s ethic for communication.
-The last thing you want to discover too late is that your vendor isn’t reachable at all hours.
-After all, the saying rings true: crime never sleeps.
+The last thing you want to discover too late is that your vendor isn’t reachable when you need them.

 The best security companies have help desks, dedicated phone lines, or online support channels readily available to you as needed.

-Ruminating on the first four questions and incorporating the latter into your vetting processes will go a long way towards helping you make the best decision for your business.
+Incorporating the answers to the questions into your vetting processes will go a long way towards helping you make the best decision for your business.

 As we’ve mentioned, your business might have other vital questions worth asking when selecting a security team.
 We recommend taking some extra time to go over your list of needs and uncertainties before settling on a hire.